EASA Accreditation, an extremely specific electromechanical audit process.

 EASA's foundation for Accreditation was derived from the following publications:

 1. ANSI/EASA AR100-2020 (soon to be 2020) repair specification.

 2. The Effect of Repair/Rewinding on Motor Efficiency (EASA/AEMT Rewind Study and Good Practice Guide to Maintain Motor

 The EASA Accreditation Program was announced June 30, 2014 at EASA's Boston International Convention.
-Now, coming up on seven years, EASA Accreditation has reached a tipping point in multiple markets.
+Now, coming up on nine years, EASA Accreditation has reached a tipping point in multiple markets.
 Meaning, when an area motor service center markets and delivers motor end-users recognized EASA Accreditation compliant repaired and/or rewound electric motors—Other area service centers become EASA Accreditation Members to compete.

 EASA's Accreditation program and our Green Motor Initiative (GMI) electric utility program operate within the GMPG organization independently of one-another.
 Obtaining one does not necessarily include the other, as GMI requires yearly onsite audits and EASA Accreditation, with more stringent requirements, runs on a three-year cycle with two of the cycle years having self-audits.